sujaykumarh/notebook/docs/reading/index.md

 **Licensing**

-* [License your media under CreativeCommons](https://creativecommons.org/choose/) - share your media under creative commons license
+* [License your media under CreativeCommons](https://creativecommons.org/choose/) - to share your media under creative commons license
 * [License your code / software under opensource](https://opensource.org/licenses) - pick whats suitable for you if you wish to publish your work under open-source

 **Security**